microsoft/promptflow/docs/dev/error_handling_guidance.md

     > Good Example: *"Youd failed at the validation in PFS."*

-    > Bad Example: *"You account does not have enough permission to submit the flow"*
+    > Bad Example: *"You account does not have enough permission to submit the flow。"*

 * **Helpful**:

     Informative, Actionable with constructive suggestions

     > Good Example: *"The 'source' property is not specified for Node 'fetch_content'.
-To proceed, please specify with a valid source file path in your flow"*
+To proceed, please specify with a valid source file path in your flow。"*

     > Bad Example: *"'source' missing for node."*